ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.98.6:
+        *   Disabling/enabling JACK input and output on the fly in Preferences works.
     *   Version 0.98.5:
         *   Added locking for the event-drawing loops to prevent segfaults.
             Active only when recording; prevents iterator invalidation.